PI Celebrates Black History Month

 APA continues to make contributions to racial equality today, improving human welfare and promoting social justice in major ways:

 APA has highlighted studies on how children's perceptions of race affect their job hopes, how African American women leaders manage stress and succeed in different work settings, produced teaching videos for psychologists working with African-American clients, interviewed a psychologist notable for his research on “aversive racism” and promoted research to address issues such as limited access to mental health and behavioral health care.

-APA's Minority Fellowship Program offers federally funded training programs for ethnic and racial minority researchers, a Committee on Ethnic Minority Affairs (CEMA) and the Office of Ethnic Minority Affairs (OEMA) work to increase the scientific understanding of how psychology pertains to both race/ethnicity.
+APA's Minority Fellowship Program offers federally funded training programs for ethnic and racial minority practitioners and researchers, a Committee on Ethnic Minority Affairs (CEMA) and the Office of Ethnic Minority Affairs (OEMA) work to increase the scientific understanding of how psychology pertains to both race/ethnicity.
 APA also reviews books that deal with the psychological affects of racism.